erikabarcott/profitbricks-sdk-groovy/Readme.md

 | niceId | **yes** | string | The ID of the NIC. |
 | fwId | **yes** | string | The ID of the firewall rule. |

-After retrieving a firewall rule, either by getting it by id, or as a create response object, you can call the `Delete` method directly.
+After retrieving a firewall rule, either by getting it by ID, or as a create response object, you can call the `Delete` method directly.

 ```
 n=new NIC().read(niceId)